- Lisa Lou

 Lisa Lou

 (The above points are for civilian men and women.
-Military protocol regarding head coverings are quite different.)
+Military protocol regarding head coverings is quite different.)